outaagunga/documentation/strategy-forex.md

 - give a step-by-step checklist
 - Give your output in this format
 - I need help with [your task].
 Before you start, ask me 3 questions to make sure you understand exactly what I need.
+- Which part of the code is ambiguous
 - trend → pullback → rejection → continuation (pullback strategy)
 - Pine Script doesn't allow multi-line function calls.
 Everything needs to be on one line
 ---